mistermicheels/learning-notes/processes-techniques/Testing.md

     -   Example: in-memory database in integration tests
     -   Example: fake third-party service
         -   Relevant tool (Java): WireMock
+        -   Relevant tool (JavaScript): PollyJS
         -   Relevant tool (cross-platform): Mountebank
+        -   Could also just be a custom-developed piece of backend with some canned responses

+Test Doubles could also be useful outside of automated testing!

+-   Example: a fake third-party service can be useful during development and manual testing of functionality that needs the service as a dependency, or even for customer demos

 ## Unit tests